CurveDocs/curve-docs/docs/lending/contracts/cryptofrompool.md

 ### `price`
 !!! description "`CryptoFromPool.price() -> uint256`"

     Getter function for the price.
 For example, in a lending market using `CRV` as collateral and `crvUSD` as the borrowable token, it returns the price of `CRV` relative to `crvUSD`.
 Conversely, in the inverse market scenario, it returns the price of `crvUSD` relative to `CRV`.
 This function is view-only and does not modify the state.
+For contracts applying the aggregated crvUSD price, it essentially multiplies the collateral price with the aggregated crvUSD price.

     Returns: price (`uint256`).

     ??? quote "Source code"

+        The `CryptoFromPool.vy` oracle contract does not take the aggregated price of crvUSD from the `PriceAggregator.vy` contract into account.
+Experience has shown that it makes sense to include this value in the oracle calculations.
+This is implemented in the `CryptoFromPoolWAgg.vy` oracle contract.

         === "CryptoFromPool.vy"